kedro-org/kedro/docs/source/hooks/hooks.md

 ## Concepts

-A Hook is comprised of a Hook specification and Hook implementation.
-To add Hooks to your project you will need to:
+A Hook consists of a Hook specification, and Hook implementation.
+To add Hooks to your project, you must:

 * Create or modify the file `<your_project>/src/<package_name>/hooks.py` to define a Hook implementation for an existing Kedro-defined Hook specification
 * Register your Hook implementation in the [`src/<your_project>/settings.py`](../kedro_project_setup/settings.md) file under the `HOOKS` key